 The FCA is proposing a three-tiered disclosure regime with both entity and product level disclosures.
-Under this approach, the entity-level and product-level disclosure requirements would build on the FCA's proposed TCFD-aligned disclosure requirements as set out in CP21/17.
+Under this approach, the entity-level and product-level disclosure requirements would build on the FCA's TCFD-aligned disclosure requirements as set out in PS21/24.